 - Is an effective alternative to the traditional Voice of the Customer and contextual inquiry methodologies

-The example Community Product Requirements Chart on the right captures inputs from a customer community.
+The example Community Product Requirements Chart on the right captures inputs from customer community members.
 The vertical axis displays the number of positive and negative responses.
 The horizontal axis organizes the inputs by category, defined by the data table at the bottom.
-The data below targets the product features and functionality that are most important to target customers.
+The data below targets the product features and functionality that are most important to the target audience.